phf/go-queue/README.md

 **3.34**-**3.72** over
 [container/list](https://golang.org/pkg/container/list/) and of 1.58 over
 Go's channels.
-(Also the number of allocations seems to be correct here for some reason?)
+(Also the number of allocations seems to be correct here, maybe the memory allocator in older versions of Go was more sane if less performant?)

 ### Go's channels as queues